fabXlabs/fabX/README.md

 you require these or other features and would like to extend fabX, you're welcome to open an issue for discussion.

 * no booking system
-* no time-tracking of machine-time
+* no tracking of machine-time
 * no payment
 * While the devices have a (limited) caching mechanism built-in, they work best with connection to the backend.
 The backend can run on-site (i.e. in the LAN of the space), but e.g. multiple backend instances are currently not